- Frequently Asked Questions

 Remote Access and Hearing Questions

-In response to COVID-19, the Municipal Court has adopted changes when appearing at the courthouse.
+The Municipal Court has adopted changes when appearing at the courthouse.
 This includes conducting Hearings remotely via Zoom.
 Here are some common questions when attending court remotely.
 Need help accessing Zoom?
 Here is a link on How to Join a Zoom Meeting.

 How do I make payment arrangements?